The Life and Paintings of Artemisia Gentileschi, the #MeToo Movement’s Old Master

 “My illustrious lordship, I’ll show you what a woman can do.” — Artemisia Gentileschi to her art patron Don Antonio Ruggo Here’s my guide to the compelling life of Italian Baroque painter Artemisia Gentileschi and her most important masterpieces.
 I bet you’ve never heard of Artemisia Gentileschi, am I right?
 She was one of the … Read more

-Guide To the Church of Sant’Agnese in Rome’s Piazza Navona
+Guide To the Church of Sant’Agnese In Rome’s Piazza Navona

 An Epic 10 Day Road Trip Itinerary in Italy, From Milan To Rome